Showcase Excellence in the Management of Construction

 Additional Requirements for Examination

-The Gold Seal Exam is going online Oct 19.
+The Gold Seal Exam is online.
 Make sure you can comply with the technical requirements to write the exam:

 - Monitor: 11″ or larger laptop or tablet (phones not recommended);